Kale and Pumpkin Quiche

 23. Now we can add in the cooled pumpkin and blend one last time till incorporated.

-24. Pour this filling into the cooled ‘baked’ crust.
-Top with chopped kale followed with the mild or smoked cheddar.
+24. Pour this filling into the cooled 'baked' crust.
+Top with chopped kale, followed by the mild or smoked cheddar.
 A drizzle of truffle oil is also an optional addition.

 25. Return to the oven at 338°F/170ºC this time.
 Bake for about 40 minutes until the filling has 'just set'.
 You can get the top to be a little more golden by turning up the heat towards the end if you prefer.